Applying and Awards

 February 1 Priority Deadline

 The priority deadline is February 1 for federal, state and Missouri Western aid opportunities.
-The FAFSA should be submitted no later than the second week of January to ensure the February 1 priority deadline is met.
-Applications will continue to be accepted after February 1, however, program funding may be limited.
+The FAFSA should be submitted no later than the second week of January to ensure the February priority deadline is met.
+FAFSA applications will continue to be accepted after February 1st; however, program funding may be limited.

 File Review (Verification)

-The federal Central Processing System (CPS) selects a percentage of all FAFSA filers for the verification review process.
+The federal FAFSA Processing System (FPS) selects a percentage of all FAFSA filers for the verification review process.
 Missouri Western may also select additional filers for review to ensure accuracy and consistency.
 During the review process, the Financial Aid Office will verify all mandatory items identified by the U.S. Department of Education.
 In addition, the Financial Aid Office may verify discretionary items.

-Students who are selected for verification by either CPS or by Missouri Western will be notified via their Missouri Western email account and will see all required documents listed on Goldlink.
-Students who do not elect to receive electronic communication from Missouri Western should contact the Office of Financial Aid for additional information.
+Students who are selected for verification by either FPS or by Missouri Western will be notified via their Missouri Western email account and will see all required documents listed on their Financial Aid Self-Service, which is located on the Financial Aid Card within Goldlink.
+Students who do not elect to receive electronic communication from Missouri Western should contact the Financial Aid Office for additional information.

 Applicants whose FAFSA information requires correction will have those corrections electronically processed by the Financial Aid Office.
-The corrections will generate an updated Student Aid Report (SAR) which will be sent to the student by the federal Central Processing System (CPS).
+The corrections will generate an updated FAFSA Submission Summary which will be sent to the student by the federal FAFSA Processing System (FPS).
 The student's aid eligibility may change based on corrections made.
+Do not make corrections to your FAFSA unless you are instructed to by the Financial Aid Office.

 If conflicting information is discovered after aid is awarded or disbursed, the Financial Aid Office must resolve the conflicting information regardless of whether the student was selected for verification.
 If it is determined that a student has received funds for which he or she is not eligible, the student must repay the amount to Missouri Western.

 Missouri Western's priority deadline for completion of the verification process is February 1 each year.
 Completing the process after this date, may result in you not being considered for Missouri Western competitive scholarships and other aid opportunities including Federal SEOG.
-You may also be required to make payments towards your account balance until your aid eligibility can be determined.
+You may also be required to setup a payment plan and/or make payments towards your account balance until your aid eligibility can be determined.

 Student Eligibility